gabriel-cacayan/js-cheatsheet/README.md

 In JavaScript, parameters of functions default to undefined.
 However, in some situations it might be useful to set a different default value.
 This is exactly what default parameters do.

-With default parameters, a manual check in the function body is no longer necessary.
+With **_default parameters_**, a manual check in the function body is no longer necessary.
 You can simply put 1 as the default value for b in the function head:

 ```javascript
 function multiply(a, b = 1) {